bwakedavis/bwakedavis.github.io/content/blog/git-cheat-sheet/index.md

     git reset
 ```

--unstage a file but retains changes in the working directory
+-un stage a file but retains changes in the working directory

 ```git
     git diff